denishpatel/pg-clone-schema/README.md

 # clone_schema

 **clone_schema** is a PostgreSQL utility that makes a copy of a given schema (DDL and/or DATA).
+It is based on the Community version of PostgreSQL.
 It works on most Linux distros and Windows versions.
 It also runs on PostgreSQL in the cloud (AWS, GCP, MS Azure).

 Handles following objects: